The Beginner’s Guide to Event Communication: Strategy, Plan & Tools

 - It is very important to engage attendees after an event as you will want to get them back for upcoming events.
 Send out newsletters about this event and the next event within 1 week after the event through your websites, emails, announcements and bulletin board provided by an event app, and social media.
 Keep the conversation going for those who weren’t present as well.

 Your communication style and social media presence can set the tone for your event before it begins, so use our guide to find the best ways to share information with every one of your participants.
-If you would like to see how Whova event app can help you engage attendees, please contact us.
+If you would like to see how Whova event app can help you engage attendees, request more information.